coderefinery/documentation/_episodes/04-sphinx.md

 objectives:
   - Know what Sphinx and ReadtheDocs can offer.
 keypoints:
-  - Sphinx and ReadtheDocs provide a powerful way to create extensive (user) documentation.
+  - Sphinx + ReadtheDocs provide a powerful way to create extensive (user) documentation.
 ---

 ## Motivation